Peripheral Neuropathy in Grapevine

 Who can Develop Neuropathy?

-Neuropathy can affect all people of all ages in Arlington.
+Neuropathy can affect all people of all ages in Grapevine.
 It is more commonly found in men and Caucasians as well as those who have jobs consisting of a lot of repetitive movements.
 There are several risk factors ranging from lifestyle choices, behaviors, and conditions.

 As previously stated, those who have poor nutrition are likely to develop Type II Diabetes which will cause neuropathy.
 If a person suffers from an autoimmune disease, they have a predisposition for the development of various types of neuropathy.
 If a person has a compromised immune system (organ transplant recipient, HIV/AIDS patients, or due to medication), they are at an increased risk for developing a type of neuropathy.